 B2Gold Announces Positive Exploration Drilling Results from the Fekola Regional Area

-/EIN News/ -- VANCOUVER, British Columbia, April 27, 2023 (GLOBE NEWSWIRE) -- B2Gold Corp.
-(TSX: BTO, NYSE AMERICAN: BTG, NSX: B2G) (“B2Gold” or the “Company”) is pleased to announce additional positive exploration drilling results from the Fekola Regional area in Mali, located approximately 25 kilometers (“km”) north and northeast of the Fekola Mine.
+VANCOUVER, British Columbia, April 27, 2023 (GLOBE NEWSWIRE) -- B2Gold Corp.
+BTOBTG NSX: B2G))) ("B2Gold" or the "Company") is pleased to announce additional positive exploration drilling results from the Fekola Regional area in Mali, located approximately 25 kilometers ("km") north and northeast of the Fekola Mine.
 The Fekola Regional area, comprised of the Anaconda Area (Bantako North and Menankoto permits), the Bakolobi permit, and the Dandoko permit, forms part of the Fekola Complex, which also includes the Medinandi permit that hosts the Fekola Mine and the Cardinal Zone.

 Highlights